Before rocker there was (and still is) camber.

-Rocker is essentially the opposite of camber.
-(It is sometimes known as reverse camber or negative camber.)
+Rocker is essentially the opposite of camber, thus is also known as reverse camber or negative camber.
 The side profile of a rockered ski resembles the upturned rails of an old-school rocking chair.
 On a flat surface, the midsection of a rockered ski will rest on the ground while its tips and tails rise off the ground much earlier than they do on a cambered ski.

 Rocker offers skiers several advantages: